turingschool/curriculum/source/projects/traffic_spy_2.md

 ### Iteration 0

 The core idea behind TrafficSpy is that your application will store and analyze data from a clients website about visitors to their site.
-For iteration 0 lets begin by storing some of that data, and for now we'll assume our TrafficSpy application is analyzing data for only one client.
+For iteration 0 let's begin by storing some of that data, and for now we'll assume our TrafficSpy application is analyzing data for only one client.

 To store data with ActiveRecord/Postresql we need to create migrations and a model for a particular resource.
-In this example we have a PayloadRequest resource, so we need a PayloadRequest model, and a migration that will create a PayloadRequest table with the necessary attributes.
+In this example we have a PayloadRequest resource, so we need a ```PayloadRequest``` model, and a migration that will create a ```PayloadRequest``` table with the necessary attributes.

 Our payload looks like this: